stormragemc/CareKaki-repo/README.md

     TG -.->|delivers updates| NGROK
 ```

 The backend degrades gracefully: **with no API keys at all it still boots** and serves synthetic/demo data — Guardian, health, and the rule-based emergency/adapter routing all work offline.
-LLM replies and live Telegram simply switch off.
+LLM replies, live Telegram, and ElevenLabs audio simply switch off (Audio Guide falls back to script-only or silent).

 ## Tech stack